projectawakening/builder-examples/smart-gate/readme.md

 ![alt text](../readme-imgs/deploy.png)

 ### Step 1: Setup the environment variables
-Next, replace the following values in the [.env](./packages/contracts/.env) file with the respective values
+Next, replace the following values in the [.env](./packages/contracts/.env) file with the below steps.

-You can change values in the .env file for Nova and Nebula, though they are optional for local testing.

 For Nova and Nebula, Get your recovery phrase from the game wallet, import into EVE Wallet and then grab the private key from there.